WZME: As a religious station (2017–2019)

 On January 1, 2017, WZME became an affiliate of the Sonlife Broadcasting Network, run by Jimmy Swaggart Ministries.

 Return to home shopping station (2020–2021)

 On January 1, 2020, WZME switched affiliations to Shop LC (formerly the Liquidation Channel), a home shopping network for the first time in 11 years.
 Sonlife was shifted to the station's second digital subchannel.
 In November, the station switched affiliations again to ShopHQ.

 Sale to Weigel Broadcasting; switch to MeTV Plus (2021–present)

 On September 1, 2021, WZME was sold to Weigel Broadcasting.
-MeTV programming returned to the station via Weigel's MeTV Plus on September 27, 2021.
+MeTV programming returned to the station via Weigel's MeTV+ on September 27, 2021.

-On April 1, 2022, MeTV Plus on 43.1 was replaced with Story Television.
-MeTV Plus programming moved to a new 43.2 subchannel.
+On April 1, 2022, MeTV+ on 43.1 was replaced with Story Television and MeTV+'s programming moved to a new 43.2 subchannel.